 The University of Rhode Island (URI) and the University of Tokyo (Todai) jointly offer a summer seminar on issues in coastal management.
-This year the seminar will be held in Japan.
+This year the seminar will be held in Kingston, RI.
 The course will focus on the likely impacts of climate change on fisheries, aquaculture, and coastal development and potential adaptation strategies.
 The course will be co-taught by professors from Todai and URI.
 Seven students from Japan and seven students from the United States will participate in the program.
 Teams comprised of both American and Japanese students will jointly work on adaptation proposals as their final projects.
 The URI professors come from a variety of disciplines including Marine Affairs, History, and Environmental and Natural Resource Economics.
 The Todai professors are from Marine Science, Economics, and Public Policy.
 Students will meet with stakeholders in aquaculture, wild fisheries, and coastal development and also with government officials who are involved in regulating these sectors.
 Students will visit aquaculture operations, fishing ports, coastal hazard areas, and adaptation projects.

 You can visit the Facebook page from past year’s seminars: https://www.facebook.com/groups/392543584133734/